Quick succotash recipe helps you enjoy corn and beans in a jiffy.

 Permaculture is the study of how to work with nature rather than against it; organic gardening is just one feature of it.
 It encapsulates the philosophy that we have the responsibility to leave a habitable planet to our grandchildren, rather than the silent spring that's looking all the more likely.

 It starts with small things like planting a seed; eventually the subject may grab you, as it has us, and you'll build a solar generator on your roof and start collecting rainwater.

 One step at a time; start with a few spinach plants, and pole beans.
-Meantime read about the wonderful phytonutrients lutein and zeaxanthin in corn at world's healthiest foods.
+Meantime read about the wonderful phytonutrients lutein and zeaxanthin in fresh sweet corn.

-Bernard Preston is a self confessed healthnut.
-Determined as far as possible to avoid the side effects of drugs, through exercise and proper nutrition, such as growing lima beans and fresh corn, and chiropractic adjustments for ailing joints, he aims for a life without medication; this quick succotash recipe is just one of many from his slow food, made fast menus.
+Bernard Preston is a self-confessed nut.
+Determined as far as possible to avoid the side effects of drugs, through exercise and proper nutrition, such as growing lima beans and fresh corn, and spinal adjustments for ailing joints, he aims for a life without medication; this quick succotash recipe is just one of many from his slow food, made fast menus.

-It is of course for some a pipe dream, but a lifetime commitment to better health and exercise means that neither he nor Helen take any medication, no mean feat as they approach seventy.
+It is of course for some a pipe dream, but a lifetime commitment to better health and exercise means that neither he nor Helen take any medication, no mean feat in their eighth decade.

 This quick succotash recipe, rich in vegetable protein and healthy corn is typical of the food they enjoy in late summer.

 Whilst most folk sensitive to bread can eat the corn in this quick succotash recipe, all of us should really have some familiarity with the meaning of gluten, especially if your daily loaf gives you a bellyache or diarrhoea.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie?
 Better still, a Facebook or Twitter tick would help.